keptn/lifecycle-toolkit/docs/docs/guides/evaluations.md

    resources for each evaluation you want to perform.
 1. Manually create the appropriate `KeptnAppContext` resource listing all `KeptnApp` level evaluations, referring to `KeptnEvaluationDefinition`
-1. Annotate any of your workload YAML file for each `KeptnEvaluationDefinition` resource you want to run pre- and/or post-deployment .
+1. Annotate the workload YAMLs file for each `KeptnEvaluationDefinition` resource you want to run pre- and/or post-deployment .

 ## Create KeptnEvaluationDefinition resources